 Assess Effectiveness of Recent, Significant ROP Changes

-Significant changes to the ROP that require Commission approval prior to implementation, consistent with 8.13, “Reactor Oversight Process,” will undergo effectiveness reviews.
+Significant changes to the ROP that require Commission approval prior to implementation, consistent with MD 8.13, “Reactor Oversight Process,” will undergo effectiveness reviews.
+Additionally, an effectiveness review shall be performed of the status of all of the ROP recommendations from any of the activities described in Section 06.02.b. within 4 years of the report issuance.
 NRR/DRO management has discretion to approve any additional ROP changes that may warrant effectiveness reviews, as proposed by NSIR, regional offices, and NRR/DRO staff.
-As part of the IMC/IP revision process for these significant ROP changes, the responsible IMC/IP lead will identify on the Document Issuing Form (see IMC 0040) the specific data streams that will monitor, as well as the duration of monitoring needed to determine change effectiveness and any unintended consequences.
+As part of the IMC/IP revision process for these significant ROP changes, the responsible IMC/IP lead will identify on the Document Issuing Form (see IMC 0040) the specific data streams that they will monitor, as well as the duration of monitoring needed to determine change effectiveness and any unintended consequences.
 To the maximum extent possible, IMC/IP leads will use existing, automated ROP program execution data streams.
 As necessary, the effectiveness review lead will engage regional representatives or other ROP program or IP/IMC leads to shed light on the effectiveness review or any effects of the change on their programs.

 Once the monitoring period is complete, the resulting data analysis, along with any additional insights, will form the basis for the staff’s assessment of change effectiveness.
 At a minimum, each effectiveness review will include a review of the basis of the change, verification of the intended outcomes of the specific change, an assessment of unintended consequences of both individual and collective changes (e.g., cumulative impacts) made to the ROP during the period of time under consideration, an explanation of how effectiveness was measured, and verification that the changes remain consistent with the ROP goals, Principles of Good Regulation, and ROP intended outcomes as specified in Sections 05.01 through 05.03 of this manual chapter.
 If the review concludes that a change has been ineffective or warrants further improvement, adjustments will be considered as needed to more fully address the issue or concern.